Top 1% of Defence Law Firms

 The prosecution will also need to find evidence that you intended to kill the victim.
 The court will consider any communication that you had with the victim or other relevant individuals.
 For this reason, the police may well seize electronic devices such as your mobile phone and computer to search for text messages, emails, and internet browsing history.
 A medico-legal expert such as a psychiatrist may be asked to prepare a report on your state of mind at the time of events.
 Most importantly, your own testimony, if you choose to give one, will be essential evidence.
 If you’re not sure whether you should give testimony, ask a solicitor for advice.

 If you are convicted of attempted murder, you will receive a custodial sentence (i.e. a prison sentence).
-The maximum sentence is life imprisonment, but depending on the seriousness of the offence, you may receive a sentence of somewhere between 9 and 30 years.
+The maximum sentence is life imprisonment, but depending on the seriousness of the offence, you may receive a sentence of somewhere between 3 and 40 years, according to the Sentencing Council.

 When considering what sentence to give you, the judge will consider aggravating and mitigating factors.
 An aggravating factor is one that increases the seriousness of the offence.
 For example, if you abused a position of trust, or if the victim was particularly vulnerable or was performing a public service.